azerion/bluestack-sdk-android/dfp-adapter-android.md

-## Integrate MNGAds in your application project
+## II.
+Integrate MNGAds in your application project

 ### 1. Set Up